Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Introduction

+The rest of the paper is organized as follows.
+After the Methods section (Section II), we begin with a qualitative discussion of how the distinct symmetry-breaking or symmetry-preserving nature between single-/double-$\mathbf{Q}$ and triple-$\mathbf{Q}$ magnetic orderings gives rise to contrasting velocity anisotropy in their long-wavelength spin dynamics (Section III.
+A).
+This conceptual insight lays the foundation for identifying universal dynamical signatures of Goldstone modes in general triple-$\mathbf{Q}$ orderings, which can be potentially extended to many more 2D magnets--especially 2D van der Waals magnets--beyond triangular lattice structures.
+In Section III.
+B, we describe the temperature-dependent magnetic phase diagram of \tred{\CTS{}}, highlighting it as an ideal platform for validating the framework proposed in Section III.
+A.

-In this article, we present a comprehensive study on the spin dynamics of \CTS{}, unambiguously identifying the stripe single-${\mathbf{Q}}$ and tetrahedral triple-${\mathbf{Q}}$ orderings in \CTS{} and highlighting the distinctive dynamical properties of each.
-Through INS measurements and theoretical calculations, we analyzed the magnetic excitation spectra of the paramagnetic phase (\Th{}) and the two ordered phases (\Ti{} and \Tb{}) in single-crystal \CTS{}.
-The core achievement of this work is the successful determination of bilinear exchange parameters by fitting dynamical spin structure factor maps [$S(\mathbf{q},\omega)$] of paramagnetic \CTS{}, utilizing our state-of-the-art LLD simulation protocol (see Methods) and Bayesian optimization algorithm.
-This analysis allows us to obtain the optimal exchange parameter set independently of the magnetic ordering information, enabling a fair comparison of the single-\Q{} and triple-\Q{} spin dynamics based on the same Hamiltonian.
+In Section IV.
+A, we introduce the effective spin Hamiltonian for \CTS{} and its corresponding ground states and long-wavelength excitations, focusing on the case of $M$-point ordering vectors ($\mathbf{Q}_{\nu} = \mathbf{G}_{\nu}/2$).
+We analytically derive the long-wavelength magnon velocity profiles, which indeed imply the universality and model independence of the contrasting anisotropy.
+The rest of Section IV is devoted to its systematic application to the experimental INS data of single-crystal \CTS{} across three distinct phases: the paramagnetic phase (\Th{}) and two ordered phases (\Ti{} and \Tb{}).
+Section IV.
+B presents our analysis of the paramagnetic spin dynamics.
+We successfully determined bilinear exchange parameters by fitting \textit{projected} dynamical spin structure factor maps [$S_{\perp}(\mathbf{q},\omega)$, see Appendix C] of the paramagnetic spectra, utilizing our state-of-the-art LLD simulation protocol (see Methods) and Bayesian optimization algorithm.
+This approach allows us to obtain an optimal exchange parameter set independently of the magnetic ordering information, enabling a fair comparison of single-\Q{} and triple-\Q{} spin dynamics based on the same Hamiltonian, a notable advancement achieved in this work.

-Most importantly, we present the distinct long-wavelength spin dynamics of the two ordered phases in \CTS{}.
-While the intermediate phase (\Ti{}) exhibits anisotropic velocity in the linear magnon modes along the principal in-plane momentum directions, these velocities become nearly isotropic at \Tb{}.
-The LLD simulations based on our optimal spin model demonstrate that these observations can only be explained by the tetrahedral triple-${\mathbf{Q}}$ and stripe single-${\mathbf{Q}}$ phases, thereby unequivocally confirming the triple-${\mathbf{Q}}$ (single-${\mathbf{Q}}$) magnetic ground state at \Tb{} (\Ti{}).

-We further extend our analysis of the magnon velocities to more general sets of exchange parameters and suggest that anisotropic (nearly isotropic) velocities are likely characteristic dynamical properties of single-${\mathbf{Q}}$ (triple-${\mathbf{Q}}$) orderings.
-Since this insight is derived from a long-wavelength analysis of the models, it can be applied to distinguish between single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic structures in hexagonal materials more broadly.